Ramshankar07/ViT-LSTM-GRU-Image-Captioning/README.md

 * **Flickr_30K**

 Ensure you have downloaded and prepared these datasets in the appropriate format.
 Some images should be set aside for testing purposes.

-Project Milestones
+## Project Milestones

 To complete the project by October 30, we have set the following milestones:

-Data Preparation and Model Setup (Due: October 21)
+1. **Data Preparation and Model Setup (Due: October 10)**

-Download and preprocess datasets
+   - Download and preprocess datasets
-Set up ViT model for image embedding generation Implement basic LSTM/GRU architecture
+   - Set up ViT model for image embedding generation
+   - Implement basic LSTM/GRU architecture

-Model Training and Initial Evaluation (Due: October 25)
+2. **Model Training and Initial Evaluation (Due: October 20)**

-Train the LSTM/GRU model on prepared data
+   - Train the LSTM/GRU model on prepared data
-Implement BLEU score evaluation
+   - Implement BLEU score evaluation
-Conduct initial performance assessment
+   - Conduct initial performance assessment

-Final Evaluation and Comparison (Due: October 28)
+3. **Final Evaluation and Comparison (Due: October 30)**

-Implement semantic distance evaluation
+   - Implement semantic distance evaluation
-Compare results with LLM-generated captions
+   - Compare results with LLM-generated captions
-Prepare final report and documentation
+   - Prepare final report and documentation

-Team Responsibilities
+## Team Responsibilities

 The work is split among three team members as follows:

-Team Member A:
+1. **Team Member A: **

-Responsibilities:
+   - Responsibilities:
+     - Dataset download, preparation, and management
+     - Implementation of ViT for image embedding generation
+     - Data pipeline optimization

-Team Member B:
+2. **Team Member B: **

-Responsibilities:
+   - Responsibilities:

-Team Member C:
+3. **Team Member C: **
+   - Responsibilities:

 ## Prerequisites

 * Python 3.7+